Duma107/My-First-GitHub-Repo-Challenge/README.md

 - [GitHub Help](https://help.github.com)

 ## Support
-If you encounter any difficulties while working on this project, please reach out to your coach for assistance.
-Happy coding!
+If you encounter any difficulties while working on this project, please reach out.